vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 >
 > I'd go as far as to say they're the **only** thing we know of that is strictly not physical.

-The belief that there are physical and non-physical -- ineffable -- things aligns with [dualism](https://en.wikipedia.org/wiki/Dualism_(philosophy_of_mind)), which I now ascribe to.
+The belief that there are physical and non-physical — ineffable — things aligns with [dualism](https://plato.stanford.edu/entries/dualism/), which I now ascribe to.

+> René Descartes' **Meditations on First Philosophy** (1641) established the classic formulation of substance dualism, though modern property dualism offers more nuanced approaches to the mind-body problem.

 ## The Thought Experiment